radiantlogic-v8/documentation-new/documentation/connector-properties-guide/database-changelog-triggers-connector.md

 ![A prompt to execute DB Changelog configure scripts with **No** and **OK** buttons](media/image17.png)

-Select **OK** to execute the DB Changelog scripts, `SELECT`, `INSERT`, `UPDATE`, and `DELETE` access are granted for PUBLIC to the LOG table.
+If you choose **OK** to execute the DB Changelog scripts, `SELECT`, `INSERT`, `UPDATE`, and `DELETE` access are granted for PUBLIC to the LOG table.
 Check with your database administrator if you need to restrict access rights on the log table.
 You can select the **NO** option and the generated script can be reviewed, modified if needed, and run on the database by a DBA.
-The location of the generated scripts is: `{RLI_HOME}/work/sql/{PIPELINE_ID}`
+Click the Download button to download the sql scripts.

 ### SQL Filter